 All BA in International Business students must go on exchange in Semester 5 of their degree.
 BBS students with a QCA greater than 2.6 are also eligible to participate (provided they have not failed a module in UL in the academic year they plan on going on Erasmus).
 BBS students are allowed to go abroad in Semesters 4 or 5 (i.e. in the second semester of 2nd year or the first semester of 3rd year).
 There is a common misperception that only BBS with a language students can partake in Erasmus and must go to a University where the language they study as part of their degree is spoken.
 This is not the case.
 Any BBS student can study abroad and there are numerous institutions across Europe that offer business-related subjects taught through English.

 Students can attend any University in the EU with whom UL has a formal partnership agreement in business studies.
 The KBS currently has 57 partner institutions for business students across Europe, with 26 of these partners ranked in the Top 95 European Business School by the Financial Times in 2018.
 Click here for a full list of all our European partners with links to information for exchange students in each partner institution.
 Alternatively use the Google map below which shows the location of each partner and contains links to more information on the subjects available etc. in each institution.
-Follow KBS Exchange on Twitter for updates on exchange opportunities available to students and what are partner institutions are up to.
-UL students can access information sheets on all of our partners, along with student reports from UL students who have studied there recently, on UL's sharepoint system by clicking here.
+Follow KBS Exchange on Twitter for updates on exchange opportunities available to students and what our partner institutions are up to.
+UL students can access information sheets on all of our partners, along with student reports from UL students who have studied there recently, on UL's SharePoint system by clicking here.

 Erasmus provides a unique opportunity for you to study at another European institution.
 The academic, social, personal and cultural benefits of participating in the Erasmus programme are enormous.
 While living away from home and studying in another country can be challenging, it can also offer you a unique opportunity to travel, meet new friends and study modules that may not be offered on your UL programme.
 The programme is highly rated by employers.